A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Methodology

 where $\mathbf{S}$ is a diagonal matrix containing the background-error variances of each model variable at each grid point and level, and $\mathbf{R\!F}$ is the first-order recursive filter (RF) operator \citep{,lorenc1992iterative, hayden1995recursive, purser2003numerical} which defines the auto-covariance.

 $\mathbf{S}$ is estimated from differences between forecasts and corresponding analyses valid at the same time, following a standard forecast–analysis statistics approach.
 For each season, we consider one representative month of ALADIN model output in 2019 (January, April, July and October for winter, spring, summer and autumn, respectively).
 For each month, 6\,h lead-time forecast fields are paired with the corresponding analysis fields that are valid at the same synoptic times (00, 06, 12 and 18~UTC).
-Finally, for each variable $q$ (t, u, v, r, t2m, r2m, msl) and the 4 pressure levels (975~hPa, 925~hPa, 850~hPa and 800~hPa) of 3-D variables, we compute the variance:
+Finally, for each variable $q$ ($t$, $u$, $v$, $r$, $t2m$, $r2m$, $msl$) and the 4 pressure levels (975~hPa, 925~hPa, 850~hPa and 800~hPa) of 3-D variables, we compute the variance:

 where the superscripts $f$ and $a$ indicate forecast and analysis.

 The RF is a simple iterative algorithm that requires only a few iterations to approximate the Gaussian function.
 The algorithm itself is 1-dimensional, but it can be straightforwardly applied in two or more dimensions by alternating dimensions between iterations \citep{purser2003numerical}.
 The RF methodology is used in oceanographic \citep{dobricic2008oceanographic, storto2021neural, stefanelli2025data} and atmospheric \citep{barker2004three, descombes2015generalized} 3DVar applications.